lambda-feedback/in2lambda/docs/source/contributing/documentation.md

 ## Building Locally

 :::{note}
-To generate the minimal example PDFs that are embedded into the [filters pages](../filters/index), `pdflatex` is required to be available in PATH.
-You can still build the docs without it however.
+`pdflatex` and `graphviz` are optional but recommended docs dependencies that are required to build the minimal example PDFs and certain diagrams respectively.
+The documentation can still be built without them however.
 :::

 Run the following from the root directory to build the docs: